rmholmes/rmholmes.github.io/_pages/talks.md

 ### 2021

+* The ocean's role in climate and climate change: Challenges in modelling ocean circulation into the future (November 2021), **University of Sydney GEOS1003 student outreach talk**.

-* The geography of numerical mixing in a suite of global ocean models (September 2021), *Future Directions in Basin and Global High-resolution Ocean Modelling. (online)*, Talk.
+* The geography of numerical mixing in a suite of global ocean models (September 2021), **Future Directions in Basin and Global High-resolution Ocean Modelling. (online)**, Talk.

-* The geography of numerical mixing in a suite of global ocean models (April 2021), *European Geophysical Union General Assembly (online)*, Talk.
+* The geography of numerical mixing in a suite of global ocean models (April 2021), **European Geophysical Union General Assembly (online)**, Talk.

 * Adiabatic and diabatic signatures of ocean temperature variability (February 2021), **Australian Meteorological and Oceanographic